 The resolution H.C.R.
 2023 proposes a property tax exemption for combat veterans who have a combat-related, service-connected disability rated at 100% by the U.S. Department of Veterans Affairs.
-If approved by voters, this measure would exempt such veterans from the full amount of property tax, allowing them to retain their property without the financial burden of taxation.
+If approved by voters, this measure would exempt such veterans from the full amount of property tax, thereby alleviating their financial burden.
 The resolution also stipulates that the amount raised by local governments through primary property taxes cannot include any amount intended to offset the exemptions provided for these veterans.
+The exemption is set to apply to tax years beginning January 1, 2027, and would require voter approval at the next general election.

 Statutes affected: Introduced Version: 42-11111, 42-17151, 42-11152, 32-1601